 There is no pain associated with having an X-ray.
-Sometimes your child may be in an uncomfortable position for a very short time, depending on the area being imaged.
+Your child may be in an uncomfortable position for a very short time, depending on the imaging area.

-The benefit of an accurate diagnosis far outweighs the exposure to radiation that occurs during an X-ray.
-Because children are more sensitive to radiation exposure than adults, CHOC Children’s is dedicated to adjusting equipment and procedures to deliver the lowest possible dose to young patients.
-We are nationally accredited by the American College of Radiology and follow all guidelines outlined in the Image Gently campaign.
+Children are more sensitive to radiation exposure than adults.
+For this reason, CHOC calibrates equipment to deliver the lowest possible doses.
+We are nationally accredited by the American College of Radiology and follow all guidelines in the Image Gently campaign.

-Your child will be ready to go home or see the doctor if an appointment is scheduled.
+Your child will be ready to go home or see the doctor if you have an appointment scheduled.

 How do I learn the results?

 The radiologist will provide a report to the doctor who ordered your child’s X-ray.
-The doctor will then discuss the results with you.
+After, the doctor will discuss the results with you.

 - CHOC Children’s received the Diagnostic Imaging Center of Excellence® (DICOE) by the American College of Radiology (ACR) for best-quality imaging practices and diagnostic care.